mfandre/CoronavirusSimulation/README.md

 # Coronavirus

-Is a project that simulates de spread of covid19 virus
+Is a project that simulates the spread of covid19 virus

 ## Preview